There are now 3 possible online modes for units:

 Techniques for identifying triggering mechanisms for structural and environmental failures of tailings storage facilities and municipal waste landfills will be presented and solutions to address these potential failures will be investigated.
 An introduction to proactive environmental geotechnical infrastructure solutions such a rammed earth structures will also be included.

 - 6 points

-- Students are able to (1) compile and prepare design reports; (2) work in a team to prepare design reports; (3) investigate applicability of ground improvement techniques to particular commercial, environmental and social settings; (4) compare environmental standards and quality indicators in different legislations; (5) relate to modelling outcomes; (6) critically analyse the design issues relating to various civil works ; (7) explain the processes involved in the transport of contaminants within the ground; (8) use ill-defined data sets to analyse complex geoenvironmental problems; (9) analyse the stability of various waste disposal facilities such as tailings storage facilities and landfills; (10) predict the potential environmental impact of these facilities; and (11) apply the concepts of unsaturated soil mechanics to conventional geotechnical problems and to geoenvironmental applications.
+Students are able to (1) investigate applicability of ground improvement techniques to particular commercial, environmental and social settings; (2) develop simplified conceptual and numerical models to assist in the design of geotechnical structures; (3) explain the processes involved in the transport of contaminants within the ground; (4) use ill-defined data sets to analyse complex geoenvironmental problems; (5) analyse the stability of various waste disposal facilities such as tailings storage facilities and landfill; and (6) predict the potential environmental impact of waste disposal facilities.

-- Typically this unit is assessed in the following ways: (1) in class tests; (2) team assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) in-class exercises; (2) individual assignments; and (3) a final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)